menglishca/keyin-course-notes/content/databases/qaps/qap-1/_index.md

   - A description of how each table meets 1NF, 2NF, and 3NF.
   - An explanation of the relationships between tables and how they are represented in your design
   - An explanation of the benefits of using a database for this data.
 - Diagrams do not have to be any standard form, as long as the data is present.
 A tool like: [https://dbdiagram.io](https://dbdiagram.io) may help, but is not required.
+Something as simple as pictures of a hand drawn diagram are totally okay
 - Submissions should be made on Teams via the appropriate assignment
 - Submissions should **only** include your PDF file
 - Submissions are subject to the Keyin late assessment policy found [here](https://keyincollege289.sharepoint.com/:b:/s/FullstackJavascript-SD13May.2025-Aug.2025/EQsdYpI0N1RPsETRsktEqmkBTDvs1QzdvJT5cmDCQoSHWw?e=ZT4ph9)